nelsonwenner/node-typescript-api-auth/README.md

 ```
   * Open backend, the host [localhost:3333](http://localhost:3333)

+## :spiral_notepad: Swagger

+To access the API documentation, with the server running, access [http://localhost:3333/docs](http://localhost:3333/docs)

 ## :memo: License
 This project is under the MIT license.
 See the [LICENSE](LICENSE.md) for more information.